Governance

 You can contact our governors via the academy: [email protected]

-Mrs Tina Ellis, Chair of Governors
+Mrs Tina Ellis Chair of Governors, Safeguarding & Community Governor

 Tina has had extensive senior leadership within the civil service and particularly skills development.
 She is a Governor at East Coast College including being its link governor for safeguarding: A member of the Lowestoft and Waveney Chamber of Commerce Executive and its Suffolk wide People and Skills Group.